Cotopaxi Ecuador

 The Park Beyond the Volcano

-Cotopaxi National Park covers about 340 square kilometres and has good secondary attractions.
 Laguna Limpiopungo, a high-altitude lake at 3,800 metres, reflects the volcano on calm mornings and hosts Andean gulls, coots, and occasionally Andean condors.
-The páramo grassland around the lake has good wildlife; Andean foxes are frequently seen near the trailheads in early morning.
+Andean foxes are frequently visible near the trailheads in early morning.

-Mountain biking down from the car park to the valley floor is a popular guided activity — the descent covers considerable elevation quickly.
-Horseback riding through the valley is offered by several haciendas on the park perimeter.
+Mountain biking down from the car park to the valley floor is a popular guided activity: significant elevation drop, clear terrain, good views throughout.
+Horseback riding through the valley is offered by haciendas on the park perimeter.

 Base Options

-From Quito, the park is reachable by rented car in about 1.5-2 hours; guided day tours depart daily and cost around $70-100 per person including transport.
+From Quito, the park is 1.5 to 2 hours by rental car.
+Guided day tours depart Quito daily and cost around USD 70 to 100 per person including transport.